 The horrific car accident occurred in the early morning hours of Feb.
 9, 2014, when Culbreath, in her Camaro, was driving 100 mph in the wrong direction on a local freeway in Los Angeles before crashing head-on into a Ford Explorer with four people inside.

 Everyone in both vehicles – except Culbreath – was killed in the DUI accident.
-The dead in the Explorer were Gregoria Mejia-Marinez, 47; Leticia Ibarra, 42; their daughter, Jessica Mejia, 20, and her grandmother Ester Delgado, 80, according to Inside Edition.
+The dead in the Explorer was Gregoria Mejia-Marinez, 47; Leticia Ibarra, 42; their daughter, Jessica Mejia, 20, and her grandmother Ester Delgado, 80, according to Inside Edition.
 Dead in the Camaro were Culbreath’s 24-year-old sister, Maya, and their 21-year-old friend, Kristin Young.
 Culbreath was severely injured in the horrific collision.

 The maximum sentence for DUI in California